efwGrp/efw3.X/help/file.makeDir.md

 <H1>file.makeDir</H1>

 The makeDir function is established to create a folder.
+If the folder is existed, it will do NOTHING.

 <h2>Sample</h2>
 <pre>